 American Hustle is a fun ride with arresting performances, oodles of style, energy, and comedy.
 It’s a crime caper of the first order, easing you into this world and watching people play all sides.
 Even better, we’re given a volatile mix of personalities that clash, forming new and lasting conflicts, some of which could endanger the entire operation.
 These are interesting people to spend time with and so we can excuse the indulgences of a 140-minute movie that offers even more with this fantastic cast.
 Russell with a Scorsese filter is an even more improbably entertaining filmmaker.
 This is a crowd-pleasing sort of movie, much like Silver Linings, that doles out punchlines and payoffs with aplomb.
 It’s easy to go along for the ride, laugh uproariously, and then by the end sort of wonder whether it was all worth it.
 The emotional detachment to the characters may be a minor complaint for a film this largely satisfying, but since we’re spending so much time on our characters, I think I would have preferred something a tad more substantive by the end.
 It’s a great ride, with great characters and great humor, but there is a nagging concern that it may have been a better ride than a story.
 Regardless, American Hustle is an enjoyably alluring con that mines the absurdist fashions, personalities, and political overreach of the 1970s, painting a tale of criminals who may be the real heroes of the American dream.

 Nate’s Grade: A-

-Posted on December 24, 2013, in 2013 Movies and tagged amy adams, bradley cooper, christian bale, comedy, crime, david o. russell, drama, jennifer lawrence, jeremy renner, oscar, true-life.
+Posted on December 24, 2013, in 2013 Movies and tagged amy adams, bradley cooper, christian bale, comedy, crime, david o. russell, drama, jennifer lawrence, jeremy renner, oscars, robert deniro, true-life.
 Bookmark the permalink.
 2 Comments.